 Amazonian birds are shrinking

-Birds in undisturbed areas of the Amazon rainforest, the largest in the world, are experiencing physical changes to dryer, hotter climates, according to research published in Science Advances in November.
+Birds in undisturbed areas of the Amazon rainforest are experiencing physical changes to dryer, hotter climates, according to research published in Science Advances in November.

 Scientists who studied four decades of data on Amazonian bird species found that 36 species have lost substantial weight, some as much as 2% of their body weight every decade since 1980.
 In addition, all of the species showed a decrease in average body weight.